 Enrolling at school or university

-Do you plan to study in the Netherlands, at the level of MBO (senior secondary vocational education and training), HBO (higher professional education) or university?
+Do you plan to study in the Netherlands, at the level of MBO (secondary vocational education), HBO (higher professional education) or university?
 In that case, you need to enrol in time.

 Enrolling for MBO education

 Are you going to study at MBO level?
 Then contact the school to arrange enrolment.
 Enrol by 1 April at the latest.

 Some programmes set additional requirements before you can be admitted.
 Contact the programme for more information.

 Are you going to study at HBO or university level?
 Then go to studielink.nl Link opent externe pagina to enrol for your course of studies.
 Do this by 1 May at the latest.